 - Failure to discharge swimming-pool or spa drainage into a public sanitary sewer, if available

-To help protect our water supply and report violations, fill out our online water waste report form or call the Conservation Helpline at 702-258-SAVE.
+To help protect our water supply and report violations, report water waste to your water provider.

 Water waste ordinances